Last Updated on

 5 Research Local Marriage Laws

-Don’t forget to familiarize yourself with local marriage laws and requirements beforehand.
+One of the most important destination wedding tips: familiarize yourself with local marriage laws and requirements beforehand.
 This may also influence the choice of your destination.
 A lot of countries have a residency requirement which means you have to reside in the country for a certain amount of time before you can get married there.
 While in some places that’s only 24 hours, in some places it is considerably longer – France has a 40-day requirement, for example, which might make it difficult for some couples.

 Also look into the legality of marriage.
 To guarantee your marriage is recognized in the US, you are usually required to go to the US Embassy in the country you’re getting married in, so that your wedding certificate can be verified.
 If that is too difficult in the destination of your choice, you can still have a destination wedding, but the official civil ceremony in your local city hall back home.
 Again – if you’re investing in a wedding planner, they will be able to help you with the legal stuff.